Intensive study of current theories, research, and trends in communication.

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Definition of Communication Essay
+Definition of Communication Essay Assignment

-In Module/Week 1, students will submit a 500-word essay describing their personal definitions of communication.
+Students will submit a 500-word essay describing their personal definitions of communication.
 Opinions should be supported by rational arguments.
 This brief essay should be formatted in APA style.

-Journal Article Review Essay
+Journal Article Review Assignment

-In Module/Week 5, students will use their research to create an introduction paragraph with their thesis statement as the last sentence of the paragraph.
+The student will use their research to create an introduction paragraph with their thesis statement as the last sentence of the paragraph.
 These paragraphs may vary in length depending on the complexity of the paper topic; however, all paragraphs should define relevant terms and contextualize the research for the purposes of this project.

 The student will submit the body of the paper, which should be a review of the 15 sources found during the research process.
 This review should be written in paragraph format with appropriate topic sentences for each paragraph.
 Furthermore, through this literature review, the student should compare/contrast, analyze, and apply the scholarly perspectives presented in the research.
 Since the review will serve as the body of the paper, the student should aim to have between 15–20 pages of text.